joelwk/Chanscope/README.md

 ## Utils (`utils/`)
 The files in this directory are commonly found in ML projects.
 However, the `contraction_mapping.json` file is a distinctive feature which maps contractions to their expanded forms.
 This serves as a reference file for punctuated text, allowing for its transformation without significant loss of meaning.
 Additionally, the `fnSampling.py` file is noteworthy as it contains time-stratified random sampling functions essential for providing high-quality and robust data (Almeida & Hidalgo, 2012).
-- `fnPlots` contains various plotting and visualization functions related to date and frequency analysis.
+- `fnPlots.py` contains various plotting and visualization functions related to date and frequency analysis.
 It includes functions for plotting histograms, scatter charts, and 3D scatter charts, as well as a class for logging and plotting frequency distributions.
-    1. **Frequency Analysis Class**:
     - `FrequencyLoggerPlotter`: A class for logging and plotting frequency distributions.
 It includes methods for frequency logging, plotting threshold distributions, and 3D scatter plots of frequency and word count thresholds.

-- `fnProcessing` functions for text processing and dialog extraction
+- `fnProcessing.py` functions for text processing and dialog extraction
-    - **`remove_profanity` Function**: Replaces words identified as profanity with asterisks, maintaining the original word length.
+    - **`remove_profanity` (function):** Replaces words identified as profanity with asterisks, maintaining the original word length.
-    - **`find_dialogs` Function**: Utilizes regular expressions to identify dialog patterns within the data, returning a DataFrame containing 'from' and 'to' thread IDs representing dialog connections.
+    - **`find_dialogs` (function):**  Utilizes regular expressions to identify dialog patterns within the data, returning a DataFrame containing 'from' and 'to' thread IDs representing dialog connections.
-    - **`augment_dialogs` Function**: Augments dialog data by adding additional information such as original comments, response comments, and corresponding timestamps.
+    - **`augment_dialogs`(function):**  Augments dialog data by adding additional information such as original comments, response comments, and corresponding timestamps.
 It iterates through the replies DataFrame, finding original and response comments, and populating the DataFrame with this information.

 ## Plots (`plots/`)
 #### Distributions and samples: